 Color depends entirely on personal opinion, but typically, Traditional homes feature warm earth tones that are inviting and comfortable.
-Warm grays are used in many homes since the gray trend has hit the design market, but the use of warm tones to compliment those grays work well.
+Warm grays are used in many homes since the gray trend has hit the design market, but the use of warm tones to complement those grays work well.

 When you drive through a traditional neighborhood, you'll also see the earthy warm tones reflected in the materials chosen for the exteriors of the homes.
-Taupe, tan, beige and reds are frequently used and blend well with homes of different styles.
-When choosing materials for your home, the bottom line is that you'll want to choose colors that are warm, inviting and appealing to you and your family.
+Taupe, tan, beige, and reds are frequently used and blend well with homes of different styles.
+When choosing materials for your home, the bottom line is that you'll want to choose colors that are warm, inviting, and appealing to you and your family.
 Colors move in and out of popularity from decade to decade and even from year to year, so make sure you choose materials that you can live with for years to come.

 What's the bottom line on Traditional house plan designs?